Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Conclusions

 \section{Conclusions}

 In this paper, we have formulated the first AoI-optimal multicast problem via joint scheduling and routing.
 We have applied an RL framework to learn the heuristics of multicast routing, based on which we have performed problem decomposition amenable to hierarchical RL methods.
 We have further proposed a novel GAT with the contraction property to extract the graph information.
-Experimental results have demonstrated that TGMS offers advantages over other benchmarks, including non-cross-layer design, existing multicast algorithms, and methods without graph embedding.
+Experimental results demonstrate that our proposed scheme is up to $9.85\times$ more computationally efficient than traditional multicast routing algorithms, while achieving performance comparable to SOTA methods and showcasing superior generalization capabilities.
+Additionally, TGMS outperforms over other benchmarks, including non-cross-layer design and methods without graph embedding, maintaining a high level of performance and reduced the average weighted AoI by $21.1\%$ and the weighted peak age by $29.7\%$ under low-energy scenarios in joint multicast routing and scheduling problems.

-Interesting future directions for research include exploring the consideration of multi-source multicast and the decentralized implementation of the proposed algorithm via multi-agent RL.
+A limitation of our algorithm is that the scheduler needs to be retrained if the energy constraint changes.
+This motivates potential future research directions, such as designing a meta-learning framework to optimize the scheduler.
+This can be achieved by training the scheduler on multiple graphs with different energy constraints.
+Other interesting future directions for research include exploring the consideration of multi-source multicast and the decentralized implementation of the proposed algorithm via multi-agent RL.